Balloon car designer Mark Balzer writes:

 - Unique or clever features embodied

-The hard plastic wheels provided a hard, narrow tread for low rolling resistance.
+The metal edges on the drum provide a hard tread for low rolling resistance.

 - Materials of construction (mention unique parts you used or fabricated)

 Paper shipping drum with metal edges (lid removed)